-Chinese power battery giant CATL and automotive giant Great Wall Motors signed a 10-year long-term strategic cooperation framework agreement on June 2 to deepen their existing relationship.
+Chinese power battery giant CATL and automotive giant Great Wall Motor signed a 10-year long-term strategic cooperation framework agreement on June 2 to deepen their existing relationship.

-Under the agreement, CATL and Great Wall Motors will leverage their strengths to create a highly synergistic competitive advantage and drive technological advancement in new energy vehicles.
+Under the agreement, CATL and Great Wall Motor will leverage their strengths to create a highly synergistic competitive advantage and drive technological advancement in new energy vehicles.

 They will help each other achieve their "peak carbon" and "carbon neutral" goals, CATL said in a statement.

-CATL and Great Wall Motors began collaborating on model development back in 2016, and have since collaborated on technology development and supply for multiple brands.
+CATL and Great Wall Motor began collaborating on model development back in 2016, and have since collaborated on technology development and supply for multiple brands.